Coronavirus FAQs: What Veterans need to know

 If you’re experiencing a life-threatening medical emergency, call 911 or go to your nearest ER.

-If you have an urgent care need, we ask that you contact us first.
+To help us protect you, other patients, and our staff, we do ask that you contact us first.
 You can use secure messaging or call your facility’s advice nurse before going to a clinic or walk-in urgent care facility.
-By not using the ER for nonmedical emergencies, you can help us protect you, medical staff, and other patients, as well as help us address critical medical needs first during this period of COVID-19 outbreak.
+By not using the ER for nonmedical emergencies, you can help us protect you and others as well as help us address critical medical needs first during this period of COVID-19 outbreak.